darwins-challenge/fly-me-to-the-moon/manuscript/Levenshtein-Distance.md

 | `l` | 3 | 3   | 3   | 3   | 4   | 5   | 6
 | `k` | 4 | 4   | 4   | 4   | 4   | 5   | 6

+3. How many different shortest sequences are there that transform `banner` into `hulk`

 ## Implementations
 Implement the different algorithms discussed in this chapter to determine the Levenshtein distance.